-The programs on our Leadership Pathway are aligned to our Leadership and Change Capabilities, group needs and organisational needs.
+Programs on our Leadership Pathway are aligned with our Leadership and Change Capabilities, group needs and organisational needs.
 Our programs are designed to include formal learning time through interactive workshops and recognise the important role that the manager has in reinforcing leadership development on the job.

-During 2021-2022, leadership development has involved tailored programs for: Associate Nurse Unit Managers (ANUM), team leaders, medical clinical leadership, executive, emerging leaders and experienced managers.
-Our 2021 programs were delivered virtually and provided valuable learning opportunities for our leaders.
-This was the fifth year we have held a Leading with Impact program delivered via web-based training and virtual practice labs.
-Post program evaluations showed us that participants felt confident to apply their skills on the job.
-The development of an ANUM Success Profile is driving their specific development needs and provides a pathway for internal development and future promotion.
-Medical clinical leaders participated in evidencebased workshops about giving and receiving feedback delivered by the University of Melbourne.
+During 2022-2023, leadership development has involved tailored programs for emerging leaders and experienced managers.
+Our 2022 programs were delivered virtually and provided valuable learning opportunities for our leaders.

+This was the sixth Leading with Impact program cohort and was delivered via web-based training, virtual classrooms and virtual practice labs.
+Post-program evaluations revealed participants felt confident applying their skills on the job.
+There were also workshops to support building and retaining talent including the art and science of behavioural interviews and connecting talent to strategy.
+We have focused on our offering for non-clinical learners via a partnership with St Vincent's Hospital.
+Training has included communication, meeting administration and time management.

-We continue to improve the quality of our performance and development discussions by implementing two online courses to support managers and employees.
-These critical discussions ensure performance feedback is provided, and that work and personal development goals are established for the future.
+We continue to support staff to have meaningful performance and development discussions with their managers by providing a range of new tools and resources.
+These critical discussions ensure performance feedback is provided and that work and personal development goals are established for the future.

-Each year this process includes review of: individual clinical scope of practice; mandatory training, professional development; expectations about quality and safety responsibilities and; upward feedback (where employees provide feedback to managers or supervisors) and feedback on quality and safety processes.
+Each year this process includes a review of individual clinical scope of practice; mandatory training and professional development; expectations about quality and safety responsibilities; upward feedback (where employees provide feedback to managers or supervisors) and feedback on quality and safety processes.